yazz/VisualJS/README.md

 ## High Level Questions

 ### What is Visual Javascript?
-Visual Javascript is a tool to build simple applications in minutes
+Visual Javascript is a desktop tool to build internal web based applications using pre-build components, with glue code written in Javascript

 ### What is Visual Javascript's killer feature?
-Visual Javascript's killer feature is that is simple to build an application fast

-### What is Visual Javascript's Unique Selling Point compared to other builder tools?
-Visual Javascript's killer feature is that is is simple to setup and run almost anywhere.
-You can treat it like you treat Emacs or Notepad++, a tool that runs almost anywhere
+Visual Javascript's killer feature is that simple webapps can be built extremely fast

 ###  Who should use Visual Javascript today?
 Anyone who wants to build small web apps for internal intranet use

 ### What does Visual Javascript mean by Self Service?
-When we say Self Service we mean that Visual Javascript can be used by people who are not Professional programmers
+When we say Self Service we mean that Visual Javascript can be used by people who are not professional programmers.
+This is possible because it has a drag and drop user interface which makes it easy for "non technies" to design and build applications

 ### How much will Visual Javascript cost?
 Visual Javascript is free to download and use.
 We will be releasing a paid hosted version at some point